 As a master's student in social exclusion, your master's thesis is the most important way to demonstrate your level of competence in understanding the academic concept and discipline of Social Exclusion.
-Master's thesis work involves independent reflection on social phenomena, familiarization with theoretical discussions in the field, application of academic research methods, and integration of theory and empirical data.
-Consequently, the thesis is an opportunity to express your academic maturity and ability to coherently argue and analyze your thoughts via written or officially accepted non-written forms.
-It is important to recognize that writing your thesis allows you to discover new aspects about yourself, such as your work habits, capabilities, motivation, creativity, and determination.
-During this process, you will be demonstrating your level of mastery in choosing a relevant topic, defining a research question, developing concepts and finally analyzing and interpreting research material using appropriate research methods.
+It involves independent reflection on social phenomena, familiarising with theoretical discussions, applying academic research methods, and integrating theory and empirical data.
+The master's thesis can also be written as a theoretical analysis of a selected social exclusion issue.
+More than just an academic exercise, the thesis is an opportunity to express your academic maturity and ability to coherently argue and analyze your thoughts via written or officially accepted non-written forms.
+It is essential to recognise that writing your thesis allows you to discover new aspects about yourself, such as your work habits, capabilities, motivation, creativity, and determination.
+This process of self-discovery and personal growth is an exciting part of your academic journey.
+During this process, you will master choosing a relevant topic, defining a research question, developing concepts, and analysing and interpreting research material using appropriate research methods.

-Consequently, the aim of this document is to provide a guide to assist in the writing and submission of a Master's Thesis in fulfilment of the requirements for the Master's Degree Program of Social Exclusion, within the faculty of Arts, Psychology, and Theology.
-The Master's Thesis accounts for 30 ECTS, and is an independent work, in which a student must demonstrate a knowledge and capability to conduct research in their field of specialization.
-In addition to this, 5 ECTS will be earned from participation in the course titled Seminar II: Methods for Studies in Social Exclusion (SE00BC11).
-The course simply represents the official thesis seminar from the Social Exclusion Programme.
-The following sections will expand on this and give you a more detailed description about writing a Master's Thesis within the Degree programme of Social Exclusion.
+Consequently, this document aims to guide writing and submitting a Master's Thesis in fulfilling the requirements for the Master's Degree Program of Social Exclusion within the Faculty of Arts, Psychology, and Theology.
+The Master's Thesis accounts for 30 ECTS and is an independent work in which a student must demonstrate the knowledge and capability to conduct research in their field of specialisation.
+In addition, 5 ECTS will be earned from participating in the course Seminar II: Methods for Studies in Social Exclusion (SE00BC11).
+The course represents the official thesis seminar from the Social Exclusion Programme.
+The following sections will expand on this and give you a more detailed description of writing a Master's Thesis within the Degree programme of Social Exclusion.

-To begin with, one important question commonly asked is what does it mean to write a thesis in Social Exclusion?
-A unique element of the thesis in the Social Exclusion Master's Programme is that it entails simplifying the complexity of studying social exclusion with a multidisciplinary lens.
-Further, our multidisciplinary approach to studying social exclusion entails the fact that our students are given the chance to study social exclusion from different subject perspectives namely history, philosophy, gender studies, study of religions and theology 1.
+To begin with, one crucial question commonly asked is - what does it mean to write a thesis on Social Exclusion?
+A unique element of the thesis in the Social Exclusion Master's Programme is that it simplifies the complexity of studying social exclusion with a multidisciplinary lens.
+Further, our multidisciplinary approach to studying social exclusion entails that our students can study social exclusion from different subject perspectives, namely history, philosophy, gender studies, study of religions and theology.
 Thus, the thesis will demonstrate your ability to produce new knowledge by merging insight gained from the subject perspectives with conceptual and theoretical perspectives acquired from the master's of social exclusion.
-Please note, however, that whilst you might be studying social exclusion through the lens of the subject perspectives, the master's seminar will ensure that you remain grounded in Social Exclusion as your main focus during the thesis writing process.
+Please note, however, that whilst you might be studying social exclusion through the lens of the subject perspectives, the master's seminar will ensure that you remain grounded in Social Exclusion as your primary focus during the thesis writing process.